WHAT HAPPENS IF CAR ACCIDENT IS OTHER DRIVERS FAULT BUT I DON’T HAVE INSURANCE

 HOW ARE AUTO ACCIDENT MEDICAL BILLS PAID?

 In most car accident cases, YOUR auto insurance pays your medical bills, no matter who was at fault.
 That is what “No-Fault” means for Minnesota car accidents.
-However, if you don’t have car insurance, your health insurance will pay your medical bills, and ultimately the other driver’s insurance will repay them if the other driver was at fault.
+However, if you don’t have car insurance, your health insurance will pay your medical bills.
+When your case is settled, the other driver’s insurance will repay your health insurance.

 One serious disadvantage from not having your own car insurance concerns lost wages.
 Many of our cases result in our clients missing time from work.
-When you have your own auto insurance, your insurance will reimburse at least a portion of your lost income, so you don’t have to go completely without income until you can go back to work.
+When you have your own auto insurance, your insurance will reimburse at least a portion of your lost income.
 Your insurance will start paying you right away after the accident.
-This can help with rent or mortgage payments, groceries, etc. The other driver’s insurance will not have to pay you for this immediately, although they will still ultimately have to include it in your final settlement.
+This can help with rent or mortgage payments, groceries, etc. If you don’t have auto insurance, you will not get this benefit.
+The other driver’s insurance will still ultimately have to include lost wages in your final settlement.
+However, you won’t get it immediately after the accident like you would if you had your own insurance.

 EXPERIENCED CAR ACCIDENT INJURY LAWYERS